abhinavgupta96/cicdpipeline/README.md

-Full CI/CD Pipeline with self healing functionality added
+Full CI/CD Pipeline with self healing and  autoscaling functionality